Allegro

 - Tier Shared Pricing in a Plan Instance Hierarchy

-- Use It or Lose It Recurring Allowance
+- Use-It-or-Lose-It Recurring Allowance

 - Shared Allowance in a Plan Instance Hierarchy